mohd-khalid/vsd-hdp/README.md

 Static Timing Analysis (STA) is a critical step in digital circuit design to ensure proper timing behavior.
 Central to STA are constraints regarding minimum (min) and maximum (max) delay, which determine the timing characteristics of the circuit.
 Delay in semiconductor devices occurs during voltage level transitions, influenced by current inflow.
 Faster current sources lead to shorter delays and quicker transitions.
 Additionally, delay is proportional to load capacitance.
 Thus, circuit delay depends on input transitions and output loads.

-Long nets or multiple gate connections increase capacitance, elongating delays.
+Long nets or multiple gate connections increase capacitance, elongating delays as a result.

 **Timing Arcs:**
 Timing arcs represent paths through which signals propagate in a circuit.
 These arcs delineate the relationships between input and output signals and are crucial for analyzing timing constraints.